mff-uk/dataspecer/content/en/docs/projects/genapp.md

 #### `utils` subdirectory

-- Contains utilityclasses
+- Contains utility classes

 #### `templates` directory

 - The `templates` directory holds all the source code templates used by the Genapp tool to generate the resulting source files.
 The template subdirectories are organized by the specific capability they support, and within each capability subdirectory, the templates are further divided based on the layer they are intended for.

-#### Integration of Generator with Dataspecer
+#### Integration of Genapp tool with Dataspecer

-#### Missing features & Restrictions

-- Generator context, integration and deployment

-- missing features, restrictions
+Genapp -- application prototype generator tool has been integrated to Dataspecer tools ecosystem as one of its packages and has been deployed to the Dataspecer backend service.

 ## Local Build Instructions